themisir/themisir.com/content/posts/implementing-ordered-queue.md

 }
 ```

-The above snippet is a simple interface we are going to come up with eventually.
-That's all we care about: pushing, popping and peeking values.
-No random index lookups or whatsoever.
-Oh, and I choose to use golang for blog post because I will be going to use some bits and pieces from my own implementation which is also written in golang.
+the above snippet is a simpwe intewface w-we awe going t-to come up with e-eventuawwy. (ˆ ﻌ ˆ)♡ t-that's aww we cawe a-about: pushing, (⑅˘꒳˘) p-popping and peeking v-vawues.
+(U ᵕ U❁) no w-wandom index wookups ow nyanisoevew. -.- oh, and i choose to use gowang fow bwog post b-because i wiww be going to use some bits and p-pieces fwom my own impwementation w-which is awso wwitten in gowang.

-Since we choose our internal data structure —which is going to be "linked list" in this case, we are ready to pick up from where we left off.
-Linked list by itself is mostly enough for writing a proper queue implementation.
-But that's not what we planned to make in the first place.
-Since the *queue* part is almost ready, we can jump right into implementing "ordered" part of the "Ordered Concurrent Queue".
+since we choose ouw intewnaw data s-stwuctuwe —which i-is going to b-be "winked wist" i-in this case, (U ﹏ U) we a-awe weady to pick u-up fwom whewe w-we weft off. -.- winked w-wist by itsewf is mostwy enough fow wwiting a pwopew queue impwementation. (ˆ ﻌ ˆ)♡ b-but that's nyot nyani we pwanned to make in the f-fiwst pwace. (⑅˘꒳˘) since the *queue* pawt is awmost weady, 🥺 we can jump w-wight into impwementing "owdewed" p-pawt of the "owdewed c-concuwwent q-queue".

-[^bounded queue]: bounded queue can only hold up to predefined number of items, while unbounded queue can expand and shrink on-demand just like a list would.
-In fact we can call a bounded queue as ring buffer as well because of the same characteristics.
+[^bounded queue]: bounded queue can o-onwy howd up t-to pwedefined nyumbew o-of items, σωσ w-whiwe unbounded q-queue can expand a-and shwink on-demand j-just wike a-a wist wouwd. σωσ in fact we can caww a bounded queue as wing buffew as weww because o-of the same chawactewistics.

-## Implementation details
+## impwementation detaiws

-Since our design specification is partially done we can start implementing our data structure step-by-step.
-In each step I will try to implement a single responsibility alongside with implementation details and reasoning behind the choices I made.
+since ouw design specification is p-pawtiawwy done w-we can stawt impwementing o-ouw data s-stwuctuwe step-by-step. σωσ i-in each s-step i wiww twy t-to impwement a-a singwe wesponsibiwity awongside with impwementation detaiws and weasoning behind t-the choices i made.

-### Ordering items
+### owdewing items

-Let's make it clear from the beginning that we are not going to implement a sorting algorithm in this section.
-Because we don't need to have one!
-How though, we were supposed to build an ordered data sturcutre, aren't we?
-Well, the thing is sorting algorithms are useful for sorting unordered data sets.
-However our implementation will ensure that the data set will be always ordered in a way.
-To get this result we are going to apply ordering right as we add a new item to the list.
-How so?
-Easy, peasy.
+wet's make it cweaw fwom the beginning t-that we awe n-nyot going to i-impwement a sowting a-awgowithm in t-this section. 😳😳😳 because w-we don't n-need to have one! h-how though, -.- we wewe supposed to buiwd an owdewed data stuwcutwe, ( ͡o ω ͡o ) awen't we? weww, rawr x3 t-the thing is sowting awgowithms awe usefuw fow s-sowting unowdewed data sets. nyaa~~ h-howevew ouw impwementation wiww ensuwe that the data set wiww be a-awways owdewed in a way. /(^•ω•^) to get t-this wesuwt we a-awe going to appwy owdewing wight as we add a nyew item to the wist. rawr how so? easy, p-peasy.

-If you remember on the previous section I wrote that "*the queue part is almost ready*", but we didn't had anything to start with, the queue wasn't ready yet when I wrote that.
-That's because we are going to integrate our sorting mechanism into our queue implementation directly.
-That's how we are going to end up with an ordered data set without using a sorting algorithm.
-We won't need it because we will place items in the "right" place as they are pushed into the queue.
-That will be inefficent right?
-Yeah it will be for sure, if you have an unordered set that you want to push into queue it will be hell a lot of inefficent to find right place for each item.
-But on my main use case for this data structure I assumed that the entries will be pushed to the store one-by-one and irregularly, there won't be a predefined but unordered data set to start with.
-If there's one, the implementation can be improved in a different way to fit that use cases as well.
+if you wemembew on the pwevious section i-i wwote that "*the queue pawt is awmost weady*", 🥺 but we didn't had anything to s-stawt with, >_< the q-queue wasn't weady y-yet when i wwote t-that. >_< that's b-because we awe g-going to integwate o-ouw sowting mechanism i-into ouw queue impwementation diwectwy. (⑅˘꒳˘) that's how we awe going to end u-up with an owdewed data set without using a sowting a-awgowithm. /(^•ω•^) we won't nyeed it b-because we wiww pwace items in the "wight" pwace as they awe pushed i-into the queue. rawr x3 that wiww be i-inefficent wight? y-yeah it wiww be fow suwe, (U ﹏ U) if you have an unowdewed set that you want to push i-into queue it wiww be heww a wot of inefficent to find wight pwace fow each item.
+(U ﹏ U) b-but on my main use case fow this d-data stwuctuwe i-i assumed that t-the entwies wiww b-be pushed to the stowe one-by-one and iwweguwawwy, (⑅˘꒳˘) t-thewe won't be a pwedefined but unowdewed d-data set to stawt with. òωó if thewe's one, ʘwʘ the impwementation can be impwoved in a diffewent way to f-fit that use cases as weww.

-### Comparing values
+### compawing vawues

-Then how do we order items as they are pushed to the queue?
-Before answering that question let's first answer a bit simpler version.
-How can we compare 2 values?
-Please consider that we haven't talked about the type of the value.
-It can be a numerical value in which case a simple comparison like `a > b` would do the job, but in most cases our values will be complex structures with custom comparison rules.
-So it would make sense to outsource comparison part in the first place.
-What I mean is instead of explicitly comparing 2 values like `a > b` we are going to request a function (aka: delegate, interface, closure) from user that will compare the values for us.
+then how do we owdew items as they a-awe pushed to t-the queue? befowe a-answewing that q-question wet's f-fiwst answew a bit s-simpwew vewsion. h-how can we compawe 2 v-vawues? pwease considew that we haven't tawked about the type of the vawue.
+(U ﹏ U) i-it can be a nyumewicaw vawue in which case a-a simpwe compawison wike `a > b` wouwd do the job, σωσ but in most cases o-ouw vawues wiww b-be compwex stwuctuwes w-with custom c-compawison w-wuwes. σωσ so it wouwd m-make sense to o-outsouwce compawison p-pawt in the fiwst pwace. nyani i mean is instead of expwicitwy compawing 2 v-vawues wike `a > b` we awe going to wequest a function (aka: d-dewegate, o.O i-intewface, (U ᵕ U❁) cwosuwe) f-fwom usew t-that wiww compawe t-the vawues fow u-us.

 ```go
 type Comparer[T any] interface {